Abstract Oil Painting (How To Create Your Own Abstract Art)

 Your fingers are perfect tools for creating lines and shapes in varying sizes and compositions; plus, they have the bonus of adding texture to your work.

-No matter which approach you take, painting in large strokes is an effective way to create abstract artwork that conveys its message clearly and powerfully.
+No matter which approaches you take, painting in large strokes is an effective way to create abstract artwork that conveys its message clearly and powerfully.

 Add Details and Texture With Smaller Brushes to Your Abstract Art